Archbishop Demetrios Appoints

 .Metropolis of New Jersey President- Eleni Constantinides

 She met her husband Marios Constantinides in Astoria, New York, during the difficult days which followed the Turkish invasion and occupation of their homeland.
 She and her husband Marios moved to Morris County, New Jersey, where they have been active parishioners of Saint Andrew Greek Orthodox Church, Randolph, New Jersey, for more than 25 years.
-They have three daughters, Anastasia, a school teacher, Katerina, a hairdresser, and Christina, a physician, all attended the Saint Andrew Sunday School, Greek School, GOYA, and the Greek Folk Dancing Group.
-Until recently Eleni worked for an engineering/ construction company as a business manager.
+They have three daughters, Anastasia, a school teacher; Katerina, a hairdresser; and Christina, a physician all of whom attended the Saint Andrew Sunday School, Greek School, GOYA, and the Greek Folk Dancing Group.
+Until recently, Eleni worked for an engineering/ construction company as a business manager.
 She is currently enjoying spending time with her husband, her children, and their five grandchildren, Alexie, Parker, Adelyn, Xander, and Walker.

-She has served on the Metropolis Board for many years, is in her first term as Metropolis of New Jersey Philoptochos president, and also serves on several committees and sub committees for the National Philoptochos Board.
+She has served on the Metropolis Board for many years and is in her first term as Metropolis of New Jersey Philoptochos president.
+She also serves on several committees and sub committees for the National Philoptochos Board.
 She feels blessed and honored to be able to serve her church and her faith in this manner.
 Volunteerism is Eleni's passion and helping the needy and those less fortunate is something she strongly believes in.
 Eleni serves as the Social Services Liaison between National and the New Jersey Metropolis.
 She often says that Social Services is what Philoptochos is all about.